 - Now, let’s say his priority date to apply for a green card becomes “good” in October 2012.

-- Under CSPA, because of his “adjusted date of birth,” he does not turn 21 under April 12, 2013.
-So he is still under 21 in October 2012 for immigration purposes.
-His mother’s petition for him as a child is still valid.
+- Under the Child Status Protection Act, because of his “adjusted date of birth,” he does not turn 21 until April 12, 2013.
+As a result, he is still under 21 in October 2012.
+For green card purposes, his mother’s petition for him as a child is still valid.

 - Your cousin’s true age is 21 on November 12, 2011.
 This means in October 2012, he would be almost 22 years old.
 Without the help of the CSPA, he would be disqualified for a green card as a child.

-Please realize this is a very simple example.
+Please realize the above scenario is a very simple example.

-This area of law is quite complicated.
-In the past few months, there have been major changes to how the CSPA applies to immigrants who fit into different categories.
+And in recent months, there have been major changes to how the Child Status Protection Act applies to immigrants who fit into different categories.

-Thus, I caution you to talk to an immigration green card expert about the specifics of your cousin’s case before going forward.
+Thus, I caution you to talk to an immigration expert about the specifics of your cousin’s case before going forward.